Remembrance poppy: Ireland

 During World War I, all of Ireland was part of the United Kingdom and about 200,000 Irishmen fought in the British Army (see Ireland and World War I).
-During World War II, some 70,000 citizens of the then-independent state of Ireland served in the British armed forces, and a Roll of Honour in Trinity College Dublin lists 3,617 people from the Republic who died on active service in the war.
-Although the British Army is banned from actively recruiting in the Republic of Ireland, the RBL has a branch in the Republic and holds a wreath-laying ceremony at St Patrick's Cathedral, Dublin, which the President of Ireland has attended.
+During World War II, some 70,000 citizens of the Ireland, by then independent, served in the British armed forces, and a Roll of Honour in Trinity College Dublin lists 3,617 people from the Republic who died on active service in the war.
+The RBL has a branch in the Republic and holds a wreath-laying ceremony at St Patrick's Cathedral, Dublin, which the President of Ireland has attended.

 The Republic has its own National Day of Commemoration in July for all Irish people who died in war.
 As in other non-Commonwealth countries, poppies are not often worn and are not part of the main commemorations.
 This is partly due to the British Army's role in fighting against Irish independence, some of its actions during the War of Independence and its role in Northern Ireland during the Troubles.

 In the years following the War of Independence, the poppy was particularly controversial, with Irish nationalists seeing it as a provocative symbol of British imperialism.
 In Dublin, British Legion marchers often had poppies snatched from their lapels, which led to street fights.
 In response, some poppy-wearers hid razor blades in their poppies.
-"As the 1930s progressed, 'Poppy Day' lost much of its violent edge in Dublin, but the wearing of the symbol also became less commonplace in subsequent decades".
+According to historian Donal Fallon, "as the 1930s progressed, 'Poppy Day' lost much of its violent edge in Dublin, but the wearing of the symbol also became less commonplace in subsequent decades".

-In 2017, Taoiseach Leo Varadkar wore a "shamrock poppy" in the Dáil, the first Taoiseach to do so.
+In 2017, Leo Varadkar was the first Taoiseach to wear a "shamrock poppy" in the Dáil.

+South Korea

+Remembrance poppies are usually used for the Remembrance Day ceremony at United Nations Memorial Cemetery in Busan to honour Korean War veterans from Korea and UN Force members.
+Wearing poppies was introduced by Vincent Courtenay, a Canadian veteran of the conflict.

 Ukraine

-Since 2014, Ukrainians have worn the poppy as a symbol of the Victory over Nazism and commemoration of the victims of World War II.
+Since 2014, Ukrainians have worn the poppy as a symbol of the victory over Nazism and commemoration of the victims of World War II.
 It has largely replaced the Ribbon of Saint George, which became associated with pro-Russian separatists and Russian military aggression.
-A poppy logo was designed by Serhiy Mishakin and contains the text: "1939-1945 Never Again".
+A poppy logo was designed by Serhiy Mishakin and contains the text "1939–1945 Never Again".